makandra/assignable_values/README.md

 - Install Ruby 2.3.8
-- Create a local test database `assignable_values_test` in both MySQL and PostgreSQL (see `.travis.yml` for commands to do so)
+- Create a local test database `assignable_values_test` in both MySQL and PostgreSQL (see `.github/workflows/test.yml` for commands to do so)
 - Copy `spec/support/database.sample.yml` to `spec/support/database.yml` and enter your local
   credentials for the test databases (postgres entry is not required if you are using a socket connection)
 - Install development dependencies using `bundle install`
 - Run tests using `bundle exec rake current_rspec`

 We recommend to test large changes against multiple versions of Ruby and multiple dependency sets.
-Supported combinations are configured in `.travis.yml`.
+Supported combinations are configured in `.github/workflows/test.yml`.
 We provide some rake tasks to help with this:

 - Install development dependencies using `bundle exec rake matrix:install`
 - Run tests using `bundle exec rake matrix:spec`

-Note that we have configured Travis CI to automatically run tests in all supported Ruby versions and dependency sets after each push.
-We will only merge pull requests after a green Travis build.
+Note that we have configured GitHub Actions to automatically run tests in all supported Ruby versions and dependency sets after each push.
+We will only merge pull requests after a green GitHub Actions run.

 I'm very eager to keep this gem leightweight and on topic.
 If you're unsure whether a change would make it into the gem, [talk to me beforehand](mailto:henning.koch@makandra.de).